jiangxizhanzhi/software-engineering-lesson-2/README.md

 # software-engineering-lesson-2
-##this is for the work of software engineering, science i'm a college student
+##this is for the work of software engineering, sience i'm a njuer of se college
 ##that's all.